Elltawariel/my-digital-cv/README.md

 - Secretary of DEI Initiative at Rutgers University Office for Research
 - Made an Introduction Video for the Core Facility Showcase about the group for the Engage-2020 conference <br>

-**École Polytechnique Fédérale de Lausanne** / Laboratory of Asymmetric Catalysis and Synthesis / Institute of Chemical Sciences and Engineering / Lausanne, Switzerland <br>
+### École Polytechnique Fédérale de Lausanne / Laboratory of Asymmetric Catalysis and Synthesis / Institute of Chemical Sciences and Engineering
-Visiting student / 2017 / Advisor: Prof. Nicolai Cramer <br>
+Visiting student / 2017 / Advisor: Prof. Nicolai Cramer / Lausanne, Switzerland <br>
 Synthesis of new chiral NHC ligands and investigation of their application to asymmetric catalysis
 - Synthesized and fully characterized several Ni N-heterocyclic carbene complexes via 6-7 steps sequences
 - Documented all experimental data using an electronic lab notebook by PerkinElmer <br>

-**Harvard University** / Department of Chemistry and Chemical Biology / Cambridge, MA <br>
+### Harvard University / Department of Chemistry and Chemical Biology
-Student Intern / 2016 / Advisor: Prof. George M. Whitesides <br>
+Student Intern / 2016 / Advisor: Prof. George M. Whitesides / Cambridge, MA <br>
 Origins of life: developing new chemical networks and studying the kinetics of autocatalytic reactions
 - Development, optimization, and mechanistic studies of CuAAC prototypical autocatalytic cycles
 - Executed kinetic studies using various NMR techniques and UV-Vis absorption spectra
 - Built microfluidics devices for studying reaction cycles in flow <br>

-**Nesmeyanov Institute of Organoelement Compounds** / Laboratory of Transition Metal π-Complexes / Moscow <br>
+### Nesmeyanov Institute of Organoelement Compounds / Laboratory of Transition Metal π-Complexes
 Visiting student / 2015 / Advisor: Prof. Dmitry A. Loginov <br>
 Synthesis of indenyl halide iridium complexes and evaluating their catalytic activity
 - Synthesized and fully characterized several Ir-Ind complexes via up to 6 steps sequences
 - Investigated their catalytic activity in oxidative couplings <br>

-**Zelinsky Institute of Organic Chemistry** / Laboratory of Glycoconjugate Chemistry / Moscow <br>
+### Zelinsky Institute of Organic Chemistry / Laboratory of Glycoconjugate Chemistry
 Undergraduate research assistant / 2013–2018 / Advisor: Prof. Nikolai E. Nifantiev <br>
 Total synthesis of oligosaccharides and investigation of stereoelectronic effects in glycosylation reactions
 - Designed multistep (12+) reaction sequences toward different oligosaccharides and performed all steps on various scales (10mg - 400g)